Route 509 - The New Harbourfront Streetcar

 The Route

-The line came about after the construction of 850 metres of double track on Queens Quay between Spadina Avenue and Bathurst Street.
-It uses established tracks from Union Station to Spadina Avenue -- the loading platform at Union may be a little small to handle streetcars serving two routes, but it can't be easily expanded.
-At Spadina Avenue, a full T-intersection has been built, with west-to-north and east-to-north switches.
+The line came about after the construction of 850 metres of double track on Queens Quay between Spadina Avenue and Bathurst Street in the year 2000.
+It used tracks from Union Station to Spadina Avenue that were laid down in 1989.
+The loading platform at Union may have been a little small to handle streetcars serving two routes, but expanding that loop wasn't feasible without a significant commitment of funding.
+At Spadina Avenue, a full T-intersection was built, with west-to-north and east-to-north switches.
 Here, the line continues west, running along a boulevard in the middle of Queens Quay to Bathurst Street and along Bathurst Street to the Bathurst/Fleet/Lake Shore intersection.

 The Bathurst/Fleet/Lake Shore intersection has a number of interesting design features.
 On the north side, southbound Bathurst cars run into the second lane from the right, avoiding a new left-turn lane.
 From the south, cars pass through a track switch before entering the intersection and travel a number of meters north along interlaced tracks before turning west onto Fleet Street.
 This way, cars don't dewire or otherwise run into trouble while in the middle of the wide intersection.

 From this point, the 509 Harbourfront Streetcar uses established track along Fleet Street.
-Portions of this track have been made off limits to automobiles, using temporary bollards similar to the ones placed around the Spadina line between College and Front.
-This keeps streetcars moving to Strachan Avenue where the line reenters private right-of-way on its way to the LRT-worthy Exhibition Loop.
+Initially, portions of this track have been made off limits to automobiles, using temporary bollards similar to the ones placed around the Spadina line between College and Front.
+Road and track reconstruction eventually closed Fleet Street to through traffic east of Fort York Boulevard.
+Private right-of-way was also added in the middle of the road between Fort York Boulevard and Strachan Avenue, completing the private right-of-way to the LRT-worthy Exhibition Loop.
 There, 509 streetcars take up the bay that used to be used by the 521 King Exhibition cars.
 Crossovers will allow a 509 or a 511 car to pass through while the other lays over in the loop.

-The private right-of-way along Queens Quay matches the style of the raised right-of-way to the east, rather than the pseudo-cobblestone tracks on Spadina.
+The private right-of-way along Queens Quay between Spadina and Bathurst matches the style of the raised right-of-way to the east, rather than the pseudo-cobblestone tracks on Spadina.
 This is either an attempt to match the character of the rest of the Harbourfront line, or the acknowledgement of the initial problems experienced by the Spadina streetcar, caused by its private right-of-way being not private enough.

 A History of the Harbourfront LRT Line

-Since the 1960s, the City of Toronto has looked at ways to reconnect itself to its waterfront.
-The area was deindustrializing, but the City worried that commercial and residential redevelopment would not occur without a push.
-In the late 1970s, the Waterfront LRT was conceived as that push.
-The first proposals called for a long line, operating on private right-of-way from a redeveloped Mimico motel strip, along the lakeshore (some proposals suggested making use of the Queensway tracks, which are also on private right-of-way) and then along the CN railway tracks and through the north end of the Exhibition.
+The first proposals for a Waterfront LRT called for a long line, operating on private right-of-way from a redeveloped Mimico motel strip, along the lakeshore (some proposals suggested making use of the Queensway tracks, which are also on private right-of-way) and then along the CN railway tracks and through the north end of the Exhibition.
 The line would continue down the middle of a reworked Lake Shore Boulevard and Fleet Street, south on Portland, and along Queens Quay to Union Station.
 Plans also called for the line to extend east, through a redeveloped Port Lands, terminating around Queen Street and Coxwell Avenue.

 When is a Streetcar not a Streetcar?